ALLTRACKS has comprehensive financial protection.

 Although having an ATOL & ABTOT bond does cost ALLTRACKS a significant amount of money, we know our customers appreciate the piece of mind that this financial security gives you.
 We are delighted to be able to offer this security whilst still keeping our prices really competitive.

-We offer a variety of qualifications from Canada’s leading associations: CASI, CSIA, CSCF and CAA.
-More information on snowboard and ski instructor qualifications can be found here, whilst additional information about avalanche skills training is here
+We offer a variety of qualifications on our Whistler courses from Canada’s leading associations: CASI, CSIA, CSCF and CAA.
+Please follow the link for more information snowboard and ski instructor qualifications

 We can never give a guarantee that everyone will pass.
 However, for Level 1 examiners are really looking for a positive approach, enthusiasm and a willingness to improve.
 Clearly you will need to demonstrate reasonable technique, but anyone who works hard should be confident of achieving their Level 1 after the thorough instruction ALLTRACKS offers.

 Level 2 is more difficult, and examiners are looking for a far better execution of the drills and a greater understanding of skiing or snowboarding technique.
-However, people who arrive as reasonable intermediates will stand a very good chance of achieving Level 2 at the end of 11 weeks.
-Historically, the vast majority of people on our courses do pass – but you will need to work hard!
+However, people who arrive as reasonable intermediates will stand a very good chance of achieving either BASI or CSIA Level 2 Historically, the overwhelming majority of people on our courses do pass – but you will need to work hard!

 CSIA and CASI Level 1 allow you to instruct in Canada, and whilst people do instruct elsewhere with these qualifications (we’ve had a handful of ex-ALLTRACKS Level 1 guests go on to work in Switzerland), we wouldn’t recommend you plan for or expect this.